jacebenson/cedar/docs/docs/typescript/generated-types.md

 :::

 If you're curious, you can find the generated types in the `.redwood/types`, `web/types/graphql.d.ts`, and `api/types/graphql.d.ts` directories.
-Broadly speaking, Redwood generates the following types:
+Broadly speaking, Cedar generates the following types:

 1. ["mirror" types](https://www.typescriptlang.org/docs/handbook/module-resolution.html#virtual-directories-with-rootdirs) for your components, pages, layouts, etc. on the web side, and for your services, lib, etc. on the api side
 2. types based on your queries and mutations on the web side (in `web/types/graphql.d.ts`)